opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/anomaly-detector.md

 ## Overview

-The `anomaly_detector` processor takes structured data and runs anomaly detection algorithms on fields that you can configure in that data.
-The data must be either an integer or real number in order for the the anomaly detection algorithm to detect anomalies.
-We recommend that you deploy the `aggregate` processor in a pipeline before the `anomaly_detector` processor to achieve the best results.
-The reason for this is that the `aggregate` processor can automatically aggregate events by key and then keep them on the same host.
-For example, if you are searching for an anomaly in latencies from a specific IP address, and if all of the events go to the same host, then the host has more data for these events.
-This additional data results in better training of the ML algorithm, which results in better anomaly detection.
+The anomaly detector processor takes structured data and runs anomaly detection algorithms on fields that you can configure in that data.
+The data must be either an integer or a real number for the anomaly detection algorithm to detect anomalies.
+Deploying the aggregate processor in a pipeline before the anomaly detector processor can help you achieve the best results, as the aggregate processor automatically aggregates events by key and keeps them on the same host.
+For example, if you are searching for an anomaly in latencies from a specific IP address and if all the events go to the same host, then the host has more data for these events.
+This additional data results in better training of the machine learning (ML) algorithm, which results in better anomaly detection.

 ## Configuration